Classes and/or workshops for adults are listed below.

 for each week’s paint out.

-If you love the thrill of painting outdoors, consider joining the LCAA’s Plein Air Group.
-They meet weekly at various places across Lancaster County and beyond.
-Plein Air events are seldom cancelled due to a weather forecast.
-There is not an instructor, but many of the experienced artists are willing to share their expertise.
+If you love the thrill of painting outdoors, join with them as they meet weekly at various locations.
+Locations include landscapes, street scenes, gardens, waterways, etc. There is not an instructor, but many of the experienced artists are willing to share their expertise.

 An event for each week's paint out will be available on our LCAA Fair Weather Painters Page at: LCAA Fair Weather Painters.
 A logon to Facebook is not necessary.
 We strongly suggest checking the page weekly for updates.
 To sign up for email notifications, send a request to [email protected] with your name, email address and phone (optional).